SOMKUVAR/degree_and_marksheet_creation_and_verification/README.md

 keeping the records physically.
 QR code based marksheets is a way to enhance and upgrade the current generated marksheets into more reliable as compared to before.
 The current old system has a lot of vulnerabilities that caused creation of fake degree.

+Steps for installation :
+1.Go to all submodules.
+2.In submodule to main branch of that repository.
+3.Read the readme file and follow the process.